 A user- or internal-booking is counted for this metric even if it’s created outside the hours of availability.
 This is in contrast to computing utilization, where such bookings are ignored.

-This chart shows the evolution of utilization across time within your date range filter, at the granularity of days and considering only the bookings/spaces matching the selected filters (note that dates with an "N/A" utilization are not shown).
+This chart shows the evolution of utilization across time within your date range filter, at the granularity of days and considering only the bookings/spaces matching the selected filters (note that dates with an N/A utilization are not shown).
 Hovering or tapping on a line point shows additional information.
 This chart can help you understand how volatile your utilization is, and if it's trending up or down over time.
-Skedda is a platform designed to make it 100% frictionless for your end users to create bookings, so you should absolutely expect this chart (and hence the utilization of your spaces) to climb after you adopt Skedda!

 This colorful donut shows the percentages of bookings with certain durations (or duration ranges).
 Combined with the Spaces filter, you could use this donut to see the duration of bookings for your meeting rooms, for example.
 Hovering or tapping on a donut segment shows additional information.